 Reference, Research, and Instructional Services

 Barnard students can contact their personal librarian for all their research and instruction needs.
-Affiliated and visiting students and scholars can seek assistance in person at the reference desk or contact us online or by phone.
+Affiliated and visiting students and scholars can seek assistance in person at the Circulation & Help Desk on the 2nd floor or contact us online or by phone.